 There are generally four ways to establish child custody in Missouri – all of which involve the courts: (1) a divorce; (2) a paternity action; (3) a minor guardianship; and, (4) through the juvenile court.
 Each method of obtaining child custody is different and is governed by different laws.
 How and when to pursue a child custody case varies depending on the circumstances of the child and/or the parent(s).
+When you find yourself in a dire situation with a spouse or partner, you will need legal expertise from Divorce Attorneys to make your voice heard and protect your rights.

 If you have questions regarding child custody, please feel free to contact me at www.scotthamblinlaw.com or through Facebook.